Roman Catholic Diocese of Dromore: Allegations of sexual abuse

 In 2012 the parish priest of Donaghmore in the diocese, Terence Rafferty, was convicted of four counts of indecently assaulting a young girl in 2001.
 Five other offences were left on the books.
 The offences had been reported to the diocese in 2011: the diocese suspended him and promptly informed the relevant authorities.

+In October 2017, the Diocese of Dromore settled what was described as the "biggest ever pay-out in a historical abuse case in Northern Ireland" over claims that Fr Malachy Finnegan, who was President of the College between 1976 and 1987, sexually abused a pupil.
+Finnegan, who died in 2002, was the subject of twelve abuse allegations which were reported between 1994 and 2016.
+In the weeks following the scandal, the school removed all photographs depicting Fr Finnegan from the interior of its building.

-On 1 March 2018, Bishop John McAreavey resigned as Bishop of Dromore with immediate effect amid controversy concerning his knowledge of, and behaviour towards, the priest Malachy Finegan.
-McAreavey celebrated Mass alongside him in 2000, despite knowing Finegan to be a paedophile against whom very serious criminal allegations had been made.
+On 1 March 2018, Bishop John McAreavey resigned as Bishop of Dromore with immediate effect amid controversy concerning his knowledge of, and behaviour towards, the priest Malachy Finnegan.
+McAreavey celebrated Mass alongside him in 2000, despite knowing Finnegan to be a paedophile against whom very serious criminal allegations had been made.
 In 2002, McAreavey celebrated the funeral Mass of Malachy Finegan in Warrenpoint, County Down, Northern Ireland.

 Pope Francis accepted McAreavey's resignation on 26 March 2018 and Bishop Philip Boyce was appointed Apostolic Administrator.

 On 15 April 2019, Pope Francis appointed the Archbishop of Armagh Eamon Martin as Apostolic Administrator of the diocese.

+In September 2021, the Diocese of Dromore would set up a redress scheme with the hopes of being able to garner enough money to pay settlements for victims and survivors of clerical sex abuse who were sexually abused by clergy who served in the diocese.

+On 22 September 2025, the Diocese of Dromore was ordered by the High Court to pay £170,000 in damages to another alleged victim of Fr Malachy Finnegan.